 547. Prophecy given to Raymond Aguilera on 6 September 1994 at 3:22 PM. in Spanish.

 Reymundo, the country of Canada is going to become stronger, for all things of the United States are filthy.
 That's why the country of Canada is going to become stronger.
 For they are not going to want the filthy things of the United States.
 She is going to become stronger in the manner of the soldiers, in the manner of the government.
 For the people of Canada still have more people with a clean mind than the manner of the devil.
 And they are not going to want all the filth of the south; of the United States; to go north into their country.
 Yes!
-This is the Word of your Father, the Word of the Son, the Word of the Holy Spirit.
+This is the Word of your Father, the Word of the Son, the Word of the Holy Spirit. ++

 Canada is going to become stronger.
 For she isn't going to like the filth of the United States.
 Yes!
 They are going to close the roads.
 It's going to be harder to enter Canada for the filth of the United States.
 Mark it on your calendar.
 It has arrived.
 The days the roads going to Canada from the United States are going to close little by little.